xmjw/katas/readme.md

 - boggle - can you spell a word from a 2d array of letters boggle style.
 - profit - can you find the in-order, largest difference (profit!) on an array, without an O(n^2) algorithm.
 - euclide - Implement Euclid's algoithm for finding common factors of 2 numbers
+- binary search - Simple binary search exercise that find a value in a sorted array